-Using a DPR:
+Using a Designated Personal Representative (DPR):

-You can choose someone to oversee your medical care.
+You can choose someone to be in charge of your medical care.
 This is a Designated Personal Representative (DPR).
 You can make a friend, family member, a provider, or any other person your DPR.
 A DPR looks after your interests when you cannot make care decisions for yourself.
 You must tell DHMP in writing if you choose a DPR.
-The DPR's name, address, and a phone number, and both member's and DPR's signature must be included in the letter so DHMP knows who to call when needed.
-A copy of the DPR form is in the back of this handbook.
-You can also call Health Plan Services for a copy.
+The DPR's name, address and a phone number, and both member's and DPR's signature must be included in the letter so DHMP knows who to call when needed.
+You can call Health Plan Services to ask for a copy.